Dave Allred: Early life and career (1933–1966)

 William David Allred was born on November 27, 1933, in Austin, Texas, to James V. Allred and Joe Betsy Miller.
 James was a federal judge and served as the governor of Texas from 1935 to 1939, and Miller was a music teacher at the City View Independent School District from around 1960 until her retirement in 1971.
 Dave graduated from W. B. Ray High School and received a Bachelor of Arts in journalism from the Texas Christian University.
 While enrolled, he completed the Reserve Officers' Training Corps and joined the United States Army, being commissioned as a lieutenant.
 Allred also holds a Master of Science in journalism from the Columbia University Graduate School of Journalism.

 Allred's first job for newspaper companies during a summer vacation from university in 1952.
 He worked for the Corpus Christi Times and the Fort Worth Star-Telegram.
 Circa July 1957, he began employment at the Associated Press in Montgomery, Alabama.
-In October 1958, he became an aide to Ralph Yarborough, a United States Senate.
+In October 1958, he became an aide to Ralph Yarborough, then a United States Senator from Texas.
 Upon the death of his father in 1959, Allred moved back to Texas and worked for the newspaper at Wichita Falls.
 In 1966, he was a reporter for the Wichita Falls Times, and when he resided in Corpus Christi from 1950 to 1961, he was a reporter for the Corpus Christi Caller-Times.